Waynesboro: A Great Base For Snow Sport Enthusiasts

 This is it.
 The slopes are white and groomed in anticipation of your arrival.
 The only question is, will you choose Massanutten (31 miles/42 minutes) or Wintergreen (20 miles/35 minutes) for your adrenaline fix?
 If you stay in Waynesboro, you can do both!

-Massanutten Resort offers 14 runs with eight lifts.
+Massanutten Resort offers 14 runs with seven lifts.
 The trails include three black diamonds with the difficulty tapering all the way down to “Southern Comfort,” aka the Slow Zone.
 Snowboarding, tubing, and ice-skating are also grand ways to experience the mountain.
 If you’ve never snow tubed, you’re in for a treat!
 Sixteen 900-foot lanes shoot tubers downhill solo or leashed with others in your party for twice the fun!
 Try Northern Lights for a glowing nighttime ride.
-BONUS: The ever-toasty 84-degree indoor waterpark is a big draw for families.
+The ever-toasty 84-degree indoor waterpark is a big draw for families.
 It’s consistently included among the best water parks in national round-ups and vote-offs.
-For an adult warm-up, consider spoiling yourself at The Spa at Massanutten.
+Measures such as required mask wearing and online ticket purchasing are in place to ensure social distancing and keep visitors to Massanutten safe.

-Wintergreen Resort slope fun begins with 24 alleys of powder to conquer as you see fit, a 300-yard snow-tubing center that delivers speeds of up to 30 mph (gasp!), an ever-changing Terrain Park with more than 40 features to trick with your snowboard.
-It’s so much fun that readers of Blue Ridge Outdoors Magazine voted it among the best snowboarding parks in the 2020 Best of the Blue Ridge.
-Families with small children love Ridgely’s Fun Park for its safe, simple snow fun.
-Turn the kids loose to build snowmen, snow angels, and enjoy gentle hill tubing just as you probably did when you were a kid.
-BONUS: The Spa at Wintergreen is a warm place to soothe muscles at days’ end.
+Wintergreen Resort slope fun begins with 26 alleys of powder to conquer as you see fit, a 300-yard snow-tubing center that delivers speeds of up to 30 mph (gasp!), an ever-changing Terrain Park with more than 40 features to trick with your snowboard.
+It’s so much fun that readers of Blue Ridge Outdoors Magazine voted it among the best snowboarding parks in the 2021 Best of the Blue Ridge.
+The family-friendly area known Ridgely’s Fun Park is not operating with all of its usual activities, but there is still snow for families with little ones to get out and explore.
+Wintergreen is also going above and beyond with safety precautions, including required online tickets purchased in advance.

 Any winter weekend must start with a comfortable place to stay.
 For those who picture a cabin in the woods, consider the Iris Inn on the edge of Waynesboro.
 Many of their private cottage and cabins offer cozy fireplaces and decks or porches to admire the wildlife.